MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 1. Install the Microsoft 365 Copilot connector agent (GCA)

 To index your Jira Data Center content, you must install the **GCA** on a Windows machine within the same network as the Jira Data Center site.
-See [install the Microsoft Graph connector agent](/microsoftsearch/graph-connector-agent).
+See [install the Graph connector agent](/microsoftsearch/graph-connector-agent).
 You must be the administrator for your organization's Microsoft 365 tenant and the administrator for your organization's Jira site.

 >[!NOTE]
 > If you have previously installed the GCA, ensure it is updated to version 3.1.3.0 or later.